fry69/loadenv/README.md

 SAMPLE_API_KEY=super_secret
 ```

-Make sure the `loadenv.sh` is loaded into your bash environment, the use it like this:
+Make sure the `loadenv.sh` is loaded into your bash environment, then use it like this:

 ```shell
 loadenv sample
 ```

-The snippet supports tab expansion of all `.env` files found the `~/.env` directory.
+`loadenv` supports tab expansion of all `.env` files found in `~/.env`.

+## Tips

-Use the built-in `unset` command to remove a environment variable from the current bash environment:
+Use the built-in `unset` command to remove environment variables from the current bash environment:

 ```shell
 unset sample